 Columbia College students who enroll in the Columbia-sponsored summer programs listed below earn direct credit for their courses.

 Africa and the Middle East

-Jordan/France: The Middle Eastern and North African Studies Program in Amman and Paris
+Jordan/Tunisia: The Middle Eastern and North African Studies Program in Amman and Tunis

-This nine-week program offers a multifaceted introduction to the languages, history, and culture of the Maghreb, emphasizing the region’s relations with the Middle East and France.
-Students take the equivalent of a year of Modern Standard Arabic and receive training in the dialects of the Maghreb.
-The language program is complemented by a 3-point cultural and historical seminar featuring lectures by prominent specialists from Columbia University and partner institutions in the Middle East and France.
+This nine-week program allows students to strengthen their skills in Modern Standard Arabic while being introduced to the history in the intersecting regions of the Maghreb and the Middle East.
+Students take the equivalent of a year of Modern Standard Arabic and receive training in the dialects of the the Mashrek and the Maghreb.
+The language program is complemented by a cultural and historical seminar featuring lectures by prominent specialists from Columbia University and partner institutions in the Middle East and North Africa.

-This ten-week program is based at Shanghai Jiao Tong University and offers advanced Chinese language students an opportunity to gain firsthand experience in the language, culture, and customs that drive the economic development of the world's most populated nation.
-Students enroll in six weeks of intensive, personalized instruction in business Chinese language classes and four weeks of field placements in Shanghai offices of local/multinational companies.
+This ten-week program is based at Peking University and offers advanced Chinese language students an opportunity to gain firsthand experience in the language, culture, and customs that drive the economic development of the world's most populated nation.
+Students enroll in six weeks of intensive, personalized instruction in business Chinese language classes and four weeks of language practicum placements in Beijing offices of local/multinational companies.